Health and Safety Standards

 CDC guidance recommends complete closure of communal kitchens, therefore cooking will not be allowed in residence halls.
 However, refrigerators, ice machines, and microwave ovens remain operational.

-The Committee recommends that all communal lavatories in all Saint Mary’s College buildings have signage indicating the maximum number of occupants.
+All Saint Mary’s College buildings have signage indicating the maximum number of occupants.
 In the residence halls, all of the toilets and showers are partitioned.
-The Committee recommends that communal sinks be separated by a rigid barrier such as Plexiglas.
+Communal sinks are separated by Plexiglas.

 The occupancy of classrooms shall be limited to the number of occupants that allows for 30 square feet per occupant.
 All occupants of the classroom shall wear face coverings.
 Further: